-At the end of 19 century, Music lover Fitzgerald who’s name the local natives can’t pronounce (thus calling him Fitzcarraldo) is giving a shot at the flourishing rubber business only in order to raise enough money to build an Opera House in the Middle of the virgin forest… Fitcarraldo’s crazy dream of grandeur is easily match by the real life insane plans of director Herzog who,facing a mountain blocking the road of the ferryboat they’re all riding in (and also featured in the storyline), decides it is a minor concern.
+At the end of 19 century, Music lover Fitzgerald whose name the local natives can’t pronounce (thus calling him Fitzcarraldo) is given a shot at the flourishing rubber business only in order to raise enough money to build an Opera House in the Middle of the virgin forest… Fitcarraldo’s crazy dream of grandeur is easily matched by the real life insane plans of director Herzog who, facing a mountain blocking the road of the ferryboat they’re all riding in (and also featured in the storyline), decides it is a minor concern.
 So be it, right in the middle of the Amazonian Forest, the crew had to lift by hand (no CGI involved), the heavy boat up and down a mountain (it took several weeks) in order to reach a river on the other side.
-An insane plan that put everyone to a great deal of danger and to the limit of endurance.
+An insane plan that put everyone in a great deal of danger and to the limit of endurance.

 The whole Fitzcarraldo adventure is equal parts about passion for music, from its characters and makers, as it is about an urgency for filmmaking and the genuine insanity of the people involved in it.

 5 – Poetry Litterature – HENRY FOOL (H. Hartley, USA, 1997)

 The journey of an Ex-con-man-wanna-be-poet who shares his passion with a-not so-ambitious garbage man who soon surpasses him with success… As always with Hartley, dialogues are fun, sharp, poetic and clever and it is shot with stylish taste.

 6- Pantomime – performing Arts – MON ONCLE (J. TATI, France, 1958)